JTthePres/HW_IG/README.md

-The assigned homeworks for the Interactive Graphics of Artifical Intelligence and Robotics master degree at Sapienza
+The assigned homeworks for the Interactive Graphics course of Artifical Intelligence and Robotics master degree at Sapienza